 Fiat is keen for its Doblo Cargo van to realise its potential.
 Jonathan Crouch reports.

-Great engines, solid build and smarter styling all bode well for the latest Fiat Doblo Cargo.
-A wide range of different models means that there should be one to suit more compact van operators.
+Great engines, solid build and smart styling all keep Fiat's Doblo Cargo van as a strong contender in the compact LCV segment.
+A wide range of different models means that there should be one to suit most business operators.

 Predictably from a manufacturer that pioneered the common-rail diesel technology that now dominates the engine bays of our top commercial vehicles, Fiat has given the Doblo a strong range of engines.
-There are Multijet common-rail diesels in 1.3, 1.6 and 2.0-litre guises while the few buyers who insist on petrol can go for a 1.4-litre 16-valve unit.
-The 1.3-litre Multijet II oil-burner has 95bhp and the 1.6 Multijet II unit ups the torque output to 105bhp - or 90bhp if you choose the 'Comfort-Matic' automatic version.
-Finally, the 2.0-litre Multijet flagship has 135bhp with a meaty 320Nm of torque, which is a serious amount of muscle for a compact van.
-With this revised model, the cornerstone 1.3-litre and 1.6-litre turbo-diesel engines benefit from enhanced responsiveness - more torque from lower revs - and improved efficiency of up to 12 percent.
-In the case of the 1.3-litre MultiJet II engine, for example, this responsiveness has increased by approximately 40 percent compared to the model it replaced, resulting in greater flexibility for more relaxed and efficient driving as well as livelier performance when circumstances demand.
-Most compact vans have a heavy duty torsen beam but the Doblo goes for a transverse linkage hinged from a central anchor point.
+There are various Multijet common-rail diesels; a 1.3-litre unit offered with either 80 or 95hp.
+And a 1.6-litre powerplant with either 105 or 120hp.
+In recent times, the cornerstone 1.3-litre and 1.6-litre turbo-diesel engines have benefitted from enhanced responsiveness - more torque from lower revs, resulting in greater flexibility for more relaxed and efficient driving as well as livelier performance when circumstances demand.
+Fiat also talks of improved efficiency of up to 12 percent.
+Most compact vans have a heavy duty torsen beam suspension set-up, but the Doblo goes for a transverse linkage hinged from a central anchor point.
 It means operators can expect a little extra finesse from this Fiat over the bumps.

-This improved Doblo Cargo model also benefits from a complete redesign in line with the more muscular design language first seen on Fiat's improved large Ducato van.
-The sculpted bonnet and distinctive restyled headlamps combine with the bolder grille, a revised front bumper, lower air intakes and restyled fog light shrouds, while at the rear, sleeker light clusters round out the Doblo's aesthetic revisions.
+This Doblo Cargo model has been around on the LCV market for some time, but still looks quite smart.
+The sculpted bonnet and distinctive headlamps combine with a bold grille, a smart front bumper, sleek intakes and sharply-styled fog light shrouds, while at the rear, curved light clusters round out the Doblo's aesthetic attributes.
 Inside, the interior remains unchanged, benefitting from ample storage space, high comfort and specification levels and an ability to shrug off the rigours of daily use with ease.
-Responding to customer feedback, this Doblo benefits from a lighter and more fluid clutch action coupled with a shorter and more positive gear change, while additional soundproofing has resulted in an average reduction of 3dB in the cabin.
+Responding to customer feedback, Fiat has striven to give this Doblo a light and fluid clutch action coupled with a short and positive gear change, while plentious soundproofing has resulted in very decent levels of cabin refinement.

-It was about time that Fiat completed its range of compact vans with a genuinely competitive contender - and this improved second generation Doblo Cargo is exactly that.
-With the excellent Fiat diesel engine range put fully to work, running costs are low, while short and long wheelbase options with two roof height choices mean practicality levels are high.
+The Doblo cargo remains a genuinely competitive contender for Fiat in the compact van segment.
+With the brand's excellent diesel engine range put fully to work, running costs are low, while short and long wheelbase options with two roof height choices mean practicality levels are high.
 And this LCV is properly Italian when it comes to more tactile things like the great-looking interior and the sharp styling.
-As a result of all this, there's little doubt that this van will certainly grow Fiat's business.
+As a result of all this, there's little doubt that this van will certainly continue to grow Fiat's LCV business.
 Try one and you might well feel that it'll grow yours too.

 |Bolton Motor Park Abarth, Fiat and Mazda|